 Christian is a third-generation Funeral Director, that learned first-hand, the profession involves more than just going to work each day.
 Being a Funeral Director, is an on-going commitment to the people and the community in which we live.

-Prior to owning his own Mortuary Transport business and Funeral Home, he worked for Service Corporation International, SCI, where he received extensive industry training.
-During that time with SCI, he oversaw the construction of one of the four different Family Funeral Care facilities that were opening simultaneously.
+Prior to owning his own Mortuary Transport business and Funeral Home, he worked for a funeral home During that time, he oversaw the construction of one of the four different Family Funeral Care facilities that were opening simultaneously.
 Additionally, he was responsible for training and compliance issues as well as teaching the continuing education courses for the funeral home employees who needed continuing education units, CEU, for their Texas FD/Embalming licenses.
-He handled inventory control for three of SCI’s Funeral Home/Cemetery locations in the Houston area.
+He handled inventory control for three Funeral Home/Cemetery locations in the Houston area.